-Your treatment depends on the type of thyroid cancer, how big it is and whether it's spread anywhere else in your body.
+Your treatment depends on the type of thyroid cancer you have, how big it is and whether it's spread anywhere else in your body.

 There are things you can do to help you feel more in control of your physical and mental health when preparing for treatment.
 In the hospital, preparing for treatment is also called prehabilitation or prehab.